OriHillairetdev/battle-ready-minis/README.md

 1. UX
 1.1.
 Project Goals
 The website is desgined to be a commision painting site for wargames and hobby painters if a person does not want to or have the time to paint his own minitures he can come here and make use of the service

 Once they have clicked on the website they will get a small description and have 3 options home gallery and contact us

 Home holds all of the base information

 Gallery shows examples of the qauility of work

 Contact will be where the customer can contact the studio

 The end goal is a simple website that will allow the customer to get all the information they beed and get into contact with in a simple and easy manner.

 1.2.
 User Stories
-* As an owner, I want to show off what we can do to attract more clients.
+* As an owner, I want to show models and examples of our work.
-* As an owner, I want to offer the possibility to book online to avoid unnecessary calls during busy hours.
+* As an owner, I want to offer the possibility to hire a artist via email.
-* As an owner, I want my website to be easy recognisable through the icon in the tab and also through the name on the fixed navbar while the customers are navigating through the site.
+* As an owner, I want my website to be easy to use and simple as to get the point across withou problems.
-* As a user, I want to be able to get in touch with the restaurant for any reason.
+* As a user, I want to be able to get in into contact with the studio on multiple platforms.
-* As a user, I want to be able to check the opening hours and to see the restaurant's location.
+* As a user, I want to be able to see examples of the work that is offered.
-* As a curious user, I want to know more about the owner's stories.
-* As a person with an allergy, I want to be able to check out the menu in advance to see if this place is a good option for me.
+* As a user, I want to be able to see how the studio works and what they offer.
-* As a person celebrating a special occasion, I want to be able to book a table in advance so nothing goes wrong.
+* As a user, i want to be able to easily access the social media accounts
-* As a regular customer, I want to check out the menu before my next visit so I can check out if there are any new dishes.
-* As a potential client, I would like to see the the menu and compare it to other places regarding ingredients, prices, etc.

 2. Features
 2.1.
 Existing features